ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-03-08-Ethereum-Archive-Node.md

     > ```
     > then, you can use `localhost:8545` to interact with Reth Execution Node over JSON-RPC

-    > If you want to view metrics of Reth Nxecution Node, you can add:
+    > If you want to view metrics of Reth Execution Node, you can add:
     > ```
     > --metrics localhost:9001
     > ```